- face like a …

 - a leg-spinners delivery

-A low skidding ball, squeezed out between thumb and fingers which kicks forward rapidly upon striking the pitch and comes through faster and lower than anticipated by the person batting.
-See offie and leggie for more.
+A low skidding ball, squeezed out between thumb and fingers which kicks forward rapidly upon striking the pitch The ball comes through faster and lower than anticipated by the person batting.
+See mullygrubber, offie and leggie for more deliveries.

 - 1 a meat pie served atop mushy peas